 NOTE: Disposable, single use plastic water bottles are not allowed on Kilimanjaro.
 Water needs to be carried in a reusable containers such as a Nalgene bottles or water bladder.

 We suggest that you add electrolytes into the water bottle for extra recovery benefits.
-These can be Gatorade packets, Nuun brand tablets, GU Hydration tablets.
-Having a nice flavor in the water also tends to increase the amount people drink.
+These can be Gatorade packets, Nuun brand tablets, or GU Hydration tablets – to name a few.
+Having a flavor in the water also tends to increase the amount people drink.

 Drink regularly as a habit and don’t rely on thirst, as this might not be a reliable indicator of how often you need to drink.